 We have based the percentage of class amounts set forth below on each indicated person's beneficial ownership of Exterran Holdings common stock as of June 30, 2015, unless we indicate some other basis for the share amounts, and based on the distribution of one share of our common stock for every two shares of Exterran Holdings common stock outstanding.
 To the extent our directors and executive officers own unrestricted shares of Exterran Holdings common stock at the time of the distribution, they will participate in the distribution of shares of common stock in the spin-off on the same terms as other holders of Exterran Holdings common stock.
-Following the spin-off, we will have an aggregate of approximately 34.7 million shares of common stock outstanding, based on the number of shares of Exterran Holdings common stock outstanding on June 30, 2015 and that we expect will remain outstanding on October 27, 2015, the record date for the spin-off.
+Following the spin-off, we will have an aggregate of approximately 34.7 million shares of common stock outstanding, based on the number of shares of Exterran Holdings common stock outstanding on June 30, 2015 and that we expect will remain outstanding on , 2015, the record date for the spin-off.
 The number of shares beneficially owned by each shareholder, director or officer is determined according to the rules of the SEC and the information is not necessarily indicative of beneficial ownership for any other purpose.
 The mailing address for each of the directors and executive officers is c/o Exterran Corporation, 4444 Brittmoore Road, Houston, Texas 77041.

-Shares of Common Stock to be Beneficially Owned Before the Spin-Off Shar Commo Benefi Owned the Spir n Stock cially l After
+Shares of Common Stock to be Beneficially Owned Before the Spin-Off Shar Commo Benefi Owned the Spin n Stock cially After

 Name of Beneficial Owner Number Percent Number Percent

 Exterran Holdings, Inc. 100%

 Magnetar Financial LLC(1) 2,990,002 8.7%

 BlackRock, Inc.(2) 2,913,967 8.5%

 Dimensional Fund Advisors(3) 2,855,867 8.3%

 The Vanguard Group, Inc.(4) 2,464,944 7.2%

 T. Rowe Price Associates, Inc.(5) 2,459,061 7.1%

 William M. Goodyear 5,418

 John P. Ryan 7,141

 Christopher T. Seaver 35,645

 Mark R. Sotir 12,529

 Richard R. Stewart 1,523

 Ieda Gomes Yell 1,726

 Andrew J. Way

 Jon C. Biro 27,139

 Steven W. Muck 34,089

 Daniel K. Schlanger 117,689

-Common Stock to be Beneficially Owned Before the Spin-Off Common Stock Beneficially Owned After the Spin-Off(6) Name of Beneficial Owner Number Percent Number Percent Christopher T. Werner 31,697 All directors and executive officers as a group 274.599
+to be Ber Owned to be Beneficially Beneficially Owned Before Own non Stock eficially ed After oin-Off(6) Name of Beneficial Owner Number Percent Number Percent Christopher T. Werner 31,697 All directors and executive officers as a group 274,599